I went to KFC and tried every dipping sauce they have. Here are my reviews.

-When you think of chicken and fast food, Kentucky Fried Chicken probably pops into your head.
-That's because they are not only the masters of fried chicken, but they have also branched out to make chicken sandwiches, chicken & waffles, chicken pot pie, and chicken tenders, too.
-(Not to mention that they have gifted us with the concept of popcorn chicken, as well!)
+When you think of chicken and fast food, Kentucky Fried Chicken comes to mind.
+KFC is not only a master of fried chicken, but also makes chicken sandwiches, chicken & waffles, chicken pot pie, and chicken tenders.
+(Not to mention that they have gifted us with the concept of popcorn chicken!)

 I hope you are prepared because I wasn't expecting to have such extreme reactions to the tastes of some of the sauces.